Strategic oil analysis: Instrument-based on-site lubricant analysis

 On-site testing is not for everyone.
 While there is potential for considerable cost savings, there is also potential for considerable cost increases.
 A detailed cost benefits analysis should be performed to determine the required break-even sample volume, which will determine what level of on-site analysis is right for your plant.

-A study conducted by STLE-member Ray Garvey of Emerson Process Management shows the following (see Figure 1) as it relates to cost justification for on-site oil analysis (1).
+A study conducted by STLE-member Ray Garvey of Emerson Process Management shows the following (

 Figure 1.
 Typical expected annual return-on-investment (ROI) for on-site or off-site lubricant analysis.

 Figure 2.
-Typical cost per sample for on-site or off-site industrial oil analys
+Typical cost per sample for on-site or off-site industrial oil analysis.

 Figures 1 and 2 compare the costs, savings and expected ROI of on-site minilab oil analysis with off-site lab oil analysis.
 The assumptions behind these charts are: